Thelk641/YAAL/Docs/Example commands.md

 */path/to/EmuHawk.exe ${lua_bizhawk} ${rom}*

 If you need another lua file, exchange "lua_bizhawk" with "lua_sni" for example.
-Also it is "lua", not "Lua", I don't know why github refuses to let me write it normally...
+The "lua_" shortcuts are automatically generated based on your aplauncher setting, there's one per lua file in /data/lua/ plus "lua_sni" for /SNI/lua/Connector.lua.

 ## Poptracker